The Friendship And Social Club

 Additionally the society organises catering to complement the religious festivals celebrated during each year and at least one fundraising event.
 We are always looking for new members, so please come along and join us.

-The Benevolent Fund helps those in our community who find themselves in less fortunate situations.
+The Chesed Fund helps those in our community who find themselves in less fortunate situations.

 The confidentiality of any recipient remains sacrosanct.